Skip to navigation Skip to content

 Customer advises of alternative travel date + Read more ...

-The date of departure and arrival on the RSIM screen is the date the customer passes through Australian customs, as advised via the Immigration Datalink.
+The date of departure and arrival on the Immigration Advised Movements (RSIM) screen is the date the customer passes through Australian customs, as advised through the Immigration Datalink.

-Portability rules apply according to the date recorded on the RSIM screen, therefore if a customer did not actually travel on that date, they may be disadvantaged by the date of advised through the datalink.
-In these cases, a customer may request an update to their travel date.
+Portability rules apply according to the date recorded on the RSIM screen.
+This means there may be a disadvantage to the customer if they did not actually travel on the date advised through the datalink.
+In these cases, the customer may request an update to their travel date.

 This most often occurs when the customer passes through customs on the evening of one day, but the flight departs the following day.
 See Resources for an example.
 It may also occur when a person travels on a cruise.